On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Related Work

 \citet{Rafique-2018-Non} proposed ``proximally guided stochastic mirror descent'' and ``variance reduced gradient'' algorithms (PGSMD/PGSVRG) and proved that these algorithms find an approximate stationary point of $\Phi(\cdot) :=\max_{\y\in\YCal} f(\cdot, \y)$.
-However, PGSMD/PGSVRG are nested-loop algorithms and convergence results were established only in the special case where $f(\x, \cdot)$ is a linear function~\citep[Assumption 2 D.2]{Rafique-2018-Non}. \citet{Nouiehed-2019-Solving} developed a multistep GDA (MGDA) algorithm by incorporating accelerated gradient ascent as the subroutine at each iteration.
+However, PGSMD/PGSVRG are nested-loop algorithms and convergence results were established only in the special case where $f(\x, \cdot)$ is a linear function~\citep[Assumption 2 D.2]{Rafique-2018-Non}.~\citet{Nouiehed-2019-Solving} developed a multistep GDA (MGDA) algorithm by incorporating accelerated gradient ascent as the subroutine at each iteration.
 This algorithm provably finds an approximate stationary point of $f(\cdot, \cdot)$ for nonconvex-concave problems with the fast rate of $O(\epsilon^{-3.5})$.
-Very recently,~\citet{Thekumparampil-2019-Efficient} proposed a proximal dual implicit accelerated gradient (ProxDIAG) algorithm for nonconvex-concave problems and proved that the algorithm find an approximate stationary point of $\Phi(\cdot)$ with the rate of $O(\epsilon^{-3})$.
-This complexity result is also achieved by an inexact proximal point algorithm~\cite{Kong-2019-Accelerated}.
+Very recently,~\citet{Thekumparampil-2019-Efficient} have proposed a proximal dual implicit accelerated gradient (ProxDIAG) algorithm for nonconvex-concave problems and proved that the algorithm find an approximate stationary point of $\Phi(\cdot)$ with the rate of $O(\epsilon^{-3})$.
+This complexity result is also achieved by an inexact proximal point algorithm~\citep{Kong-2019-Accelerated}.
 All of these algorithms are, however, nested-loop algorithms and thus relatively complicated to implement.
 One would like to know whether the nested-loop structure is necessary or whether GDA, a single-loop algorithm, can be guaranteed to converge in the nonconvex-(strongly)-concave setting.

-The most closest work to ours is~\citet{Lu-2019-Hybrid}, where a single-loop HiBSA algorithm for nonconvex-(strongly)-concave problems is proposed with theoretical guarantees under a different notion of optimality.
+The most closest work is~\citet{Lu-2019-Hybrid} in which a single-loop HiBSA algorithm for nonconvex-(strongly)-concave problems is proposed with theoretical guarantees under a different notion of optimality.
 However, their analysis requires some restrictive assumptions; e.g., that $f(\cdot, \cdot)$ is lower bounded.
 We only require that $\max_{\y \in \YCal} f(\cdot, \y)$ is lower bounded.
-An example which meets our conditions and not those of \citet{Lu-2019-Hybrid} is $\min_{\x \in \br}\max_{\y \in [-1, 1]} \x^\top\y$.
+An example which meets our conditions and not those of~\citet{Lu-2019-Hybrid} is $\min_{\x \in \br}\max_{\y \in [-1, 1]} \x^\top\y$.
 Our less-restrictive assumptions make the problem more challenging and our technique is accordingly fundamentally difference from theirs.